Embraser01/typoas/README.md

-    --wrap-lines-at                Define a maximum width for JS Doc comments, 0 to disable (default: 120) --only-types                   Use it to only generate types in #components/schemas/ --no-fetcher-options           Use it to disable the additional param added to every operations --version                      Output the version number
+    --wrap-lines-at                Define a maximum width for JS Doc comments, 0 to disable (default: 120) --only-types                   Use it to only generate types in #components/schemas/ --no-fetcher-options           Use it to disable the additional param added to every operations --override                     You can define a list of types that will be imported from a custom file instead of being generated.
+Must be used with --override-import
+    --override-import              Path to the file that will be imported to resolve overrides --version                      Output the version number
     -h, --help                     Display help for command
 ```